 Many Thanks to whoever replies

-RE: Minetest Mods - ryry - 9 months ago -
+RE: Minetest Mods - ryry - almost 2 years ago -

 I had a look on Trisquel and it turns out they have mods packaged, So I was wondering given they are another FSDG compliant distro and the files are just lua, configs and pngs, it should be possible verify the packages then copy over the mod to the minetest server running on parabola arm/x86 etc. Please correct me if I am wrong.

-RE: Minetest Mods - bill-auger - 9 months ago -
+RE: Minetest Mods - bill-auger - almost 2 years ago -

 the short answer is yes it should be possible to use those mods, if they support the same minetest version that parabola has - they probebly do